Brink-Software/AksWorkshop/labs/lab4-configuration/LAB.md

 az acr build --registry $ACR_NAME --image configwebapp:v2 .
 ```

-We can now add the identity resources and configure application and reapply the resources.
+We can now add the identity resources and configure the application and re-apply the resources.

-First let's add the following file to the resources folder, replace the `<clientId>` and `<resourceID>` fields with the values from the following command:
+First let's add the following file to the resources folder.
+Replace the `<clientId>` and `<resourceID>` fields with the values from the following command:

 ```powershell
 az identity show  -n id-lab4 -g rg-lab4 --query '{ clientId:clientId,   resourceID:id }' -ojsonc